Lockdown 4.0 extended to 31 May, Red zones open to economic activities

 While the movement of inter and intra state passenger vehicles and buses has been allowed, the centre has said that state governments will take a call on the “delineation of red, green and orange zones, after taking into consideration parameters" shared by the Union health ministry.

-As per the guidelines issued by the Union home ministry on Sunday, along with air and metro rail transport, schools, restaurants, cinema halls, sports complexes and shopping malls will continue to remain closed.
+As per the guidelines issued by the Union home ministry on Sunday, along with air and metro rail transport, schools, restaurants, cinema halls, and shopping malls will continue to remain closed.

 While the Union government had earlier forbidden any non-essential movement in Red zones, it has now stated that within red and orange zones, “containment and buffer zones will be demarcated by the district authorities after taking into consideration the guidelines of MoHFW."